blockchain-certificates/cert-verifier-js/README.md

 #### Securely looking up a Blockchain transaction
 For purposes of demonstrating the process, we used the blockchain.info explorer to look up a transaction.
 There are problems with this that should be considered for your deployment.

 Using a blockchain transaction lookup service is effectively putting trust into that service, but that service could be compromised in a number of ways.
 A more secure approach is to run a full bitcoin node and look up the transaction directly.
+However, this requires machine resources that may not be feasible in all installations.
 At minimum, a mitigation is to check multiple services to see if they agree.

+Note that this also assumes the verifier is online.
+We are pursuing alternative ways to resolve this and the above issue (securely looking up a transaction withput SPOFs and without prohibitive hardware resounses).

 ### Issuer identity